GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Class Path Generation through Maven Dependency Graph

 A class path (list of jar files of Maven artifacts) can be generated from a Maven dependency graph.
-A class path is built by picking up Maven artifacts in breadth-first manner, starting from the first node of the initial nodes of a Maven dependency graph.
+A class path is built by picking up Maven artifacts by a breadth-first traversal, starting from the initial nodes of a Maven dependency graph.

 During the pick-up, duplicate artifacts identified by `groupId:artifactId[:classifier]:version` are discarded.

-When there are multiple versions of a Maven artifact identified by `groupId:artifactId[:classifier]` (without version), a version is picked up using one of following strategies:
+When there are multiple versions of a Maven artifact identified by `groupId:artifactId[:classifier]` (without version), a version is picked up using one of following
+strategies:

 - **Maven dependency mediation strategy**: the version of the Maven artifact closest to the initial nodes is selected.
 - **Gradle dependency mediation strategy**: the highest version among a Maven dependency graph is selected.

 [1]: https://maven.apache.org/pom.html#Dependencies
 [2]: https://maven.apache.org/pom.html#Dependency_Version_Requirement_Specification